osmond/flora/README.md

 - Open a plant to see its detail page with a photo hero and timeline of care events.
 - Jot down freeform notes on each plant's detail page.
 - Upload additional photos and view them in a gallery on each plant's detail page.
+- Remove photos from a plant's gallery when they are no longer needed.
 - See quick stats for each plant's care plan, including watering schedule and last/next watering dates.
 - Edit a plant's care plan from its detail page.
 - Get gentle Care Coach suggestions when a plant's watering is overdue.